Before the Bloom

 It's always easy to love flowers when they're at their peak - they demand attention.

-However, I've always been interested in what comes afterward and all the changes throughout the season.
+However, I've always been interested in the full cycle of changes throughout the seasons.

-I realized this wasn't the first time I had been drawn to what comes after.
+This wasn't the first time I had been drawn to what comes before or after.

 Last autumn, I found myself collecting black tupelo leaves after they had reached their richest autumn colors and fallen to the ground.
 They eventually became one of my watercolor paintings, but only after I spent time researching the tree and appreciating their color and pattern.

 Even my photographs seem to return to this idea.
 Ferns while they're still unfurling.
 Maple leaves resting among stones.
 Tree roots exposed beneath the soil.
 Mushrooms pushing up beside a sidewalk.
 These things are a reminder nature rarely offers just one moment of beauty.
-We simply tend to notice the most obvious one.
+We typically just notice the most obvious one, but a garden is always evolving.

-This is one of reasons I enjoy gardening so much.
-A garden isn't beautiful because of a single bloom.
-It's beautiful because it's always changing.
+It isn't beautiful because of a single bloom.
+It's beautiful because it's always changing in subtle and dramatic ways.
 Every week offers something different to observe, and every stage has its own character.

 Paying attention helps us to appreciate the whole story.